citradisi/ml-backend/README.md

 # Traditional food scanner

 API Provider for Machine Learning: <br>
-The application's function is to provide an API so that it can be accessed by machine learning.
+The application functions to provide an API so that it can be accessed by Laravel

 Run using: <br>
 `uvicorn main:app`